HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 </p>

 <p style="margin: 0 0 10px 50px; width: 95%;">
-While polling can be efficient, if a provider sends a secure link with a specific FHIR Task and FHIR ServiceRequest to fulfill, the CBO (Referral Recipient) system can perform queries by id on the Provider's FHIR server using the FHIR API (using the FHIR <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">Task id</a> and <a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest Resource instance id</a>).
+While polling can be efficient, if a provider sends a secure link with a specific Task and ServiceRequest to fulfill, the CBO (Referral Recipient) system can perform queries by id on the provider's server using the FHIR API (using the FHIR <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">Task id</a> and <a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest Resource instance id</a>).
 Using the HTTPS GET method with the FHIR Resource type and id, one can directly find a specific instance, whether the id was provided directly by the provider's system or the id of the instance was previously pulled using polling.
 Additionally, a generic request for all the Resources of a type can be performed.
-Provider FHIR servers should have implemented the option to limit the returned Resource instances by date (see appropriate <a href="artifacts.html#capability-statements">CapabilityStatement</a>).
+Provider's server must implement the option to limit the returned Resource instances by date (see appropriate <a href="artifacts.html#capability-statements">CapabilityStatement</a>).
 </p>

 <p style="margin: 0 0 10px 50px; width: 95%;">
-Also it is important to remember, as in 8a, that the Task is associated with the SDOHCC ServiceRequest through the <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">Task.focus</a> data element.
-Importantly, the Task is the means to communicate from the CBO to the provider that work is being done or is done - once created by provider, it is modified by the CBO.
+Also, as in 8a, Task is associated with the SDOHCC ServiceRequest through <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">Task.focus</a>.
+Importantly, the Task is the means to communicate from the CBO to the provider that work is being done or is done (once created by provider, it is modified by the CBO).
 The SDOHCC ServiceRequest is a receipt of service and can contain additional information for the CBO through its various fields such as the supporting document field.
 The Task is where the CBO communicates back to the provider.
-For example, the Task.input field is where the CBO can communicate information the CBO used to complete the task.
+For example, the Task.input field is where the CBO can communicate information used to complete the task.
 Finally, the provider may also include a <a href="StructureDefinition-SDOHCC-TaskForPatient.html">SDOHCC Task For Patient</a> indicating actions for the patient to take or a assessment (questionnaire) to fill out.
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;9b CBO finds new referral and accepts the referral

 <p style="margin: 0 0 10px 50px; width: 95%;">
-The CBO updates the status of the referral to indicate acceptance of the referral, by updating the <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">status</a> of the <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a> specific to the referral indicated above from <a href="https://hl7.org/fhir/R4/codesystem-task-status.html#task-status-requested">requested</a> to ‘accepted’.
-SDOHCC Task For Referral Management status is updated using the FHIR API to ‘in progress’ when work commences.
+The CBO updates the SDOHCC Task For Referral Management <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">status</a> from <a href="https://hl7.org/fhir/R4/codesystem-task-status.html#task-status-requested">requested</a> to ‘accepted’.
+When work commences, the SDOHCC Task For Referral Management status is updated using the FHIR API to ‘in progress’
 </p>

 <p style="margin: 0 0 10px 50px; width: 95%;">
 There is the possibility that a further referral was made by the CBO to a separate CBO.
-For a CBO without a FHIR server, this can be communicated by sending (i.e. CREATE method of the FHIR API) a <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a> instance that references the initial <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a>/<a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest</a> through <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">partOf:SupportedPartOf</a> and <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">basedOn:SupportedBasedOn</a> respectively, to the Referral Source FHIR server.
-The new Task instance is a child Task.
+For a CBO without a FHIR server, this can be communicated by sending (i.e. CREATE method of the FHIR API) a new child <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a> instance that references the initial <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a>/<a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest</a> through <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">partOf:SupportedPartOf</a> and <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">basedOn:SupportedBasedOn</a> respectively.
+This is done using the POST method to the provider's server.
 We would appreciate feedback on any use of this paradigm.
 </p>

-#### CBO Actions (changed step 10 might not occur electronically)
+#### CBO Actions

 &nbsp;&nbsp;&nbsp;&nbsp;10 Optional exchange with Patient might not occur electronically

 &nbsp;&nbsp;&nbsp;&nbsp;11 CBO completes the evaluation and enrollment, updates the status of the referral to completed, and includes information on what was completed

 <p style="margin: 0 0 10px 50px; width: 95%;">
 To indicate completion via the FHIR API, the following are performed by the CBO: Any procedures performed by the CBO are indicated by sending a <a href="StructureDefinition-SDOHCC-Procedure.html">SDOHCC Procedure</a> to the referral source server using the POST method of the FHIR API (i.e. CREATE through the FHIR API).
-The procedure can be connected to the service request thru referencing the <a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest</a> instance from the <a href="StructureDefinition-SDOHCC-Procedure.html">SDOHCC Procedure</a> Profile instance.
+The procedure can be connected to the service request thru referencing the <a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest</a> instance from the <a href="StructureDefinition-SDOHCC-Procedure.html">SDOHCC Procedure</a> instance.
 Also, the relevant <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a> should refer to the <a href="StructureDefinition-SDOHCC-Procedure.html">SDOHCC Procedure</a> through the relevant <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">Task.output</a> field.
 The SDOHCC Task For Referral Management <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">Task.status</a> is updated using the FHIR API to <a href="https://hl7.org/fhir/R4/codesystem-task-status.html#task-status-completed">completed</a>.
 </p>

 #### Provider Actions (same as Direct Referral)

 - steps 12 through 14
-- step 12 will be through direct modification on the Provider's server of the Task by the CBO, rather than through use of subscription notification.
+- step 12 will be through direct modification on the provider's server of the Task by the CBO, rather than through use of subscription notification.

 #### Considerations (same as Direct Referral)

 - CBOs are typically not BAs of covered entities and therefore not bound by HIPAA's privacy and security requirements
-- Provider may not always have the relationship with the CBO
+- Provider may not have a relationship CBO
 - CBO may not accept the referral or be unable to perform the requested service
 - Closing the loop via patient reported outcomes